paulshorey/ps-nyc/docs/General/IDE/README.md

-# IDE for Javascript Projects
+# Most important setting for collaboration:

 After agreeing on and sticking to **tabs** or 2 spaces or 4 spaces, most important thing to is: